Pest control, welfare and DCOs

 Animal welfare

-• collecting and receiving stray dogs
+• record, collect and receive stray and lost dogs

-• investigation into persistent dog fouling problems
+• investigate persistent dog fouling

-• investigation of certain dangerous dog issues
+• investigate dangerous dog issues

-• promotion of responsible dog ownership
+• promote responsible dog ownership

 • licensing and regulation of animal establishments